nobiot/org-transclusion/README.md

 This 10-minute show & tell on YouTube I did shows you how this library works.
 [![10-minute Show & Tell on YouTube](./resources/title.png)](https://youtu.be/Wjk-otO2xrI)

-One change from the video is that now you click on a tranclusion link and transclude the content, the link will disappear; when you deactivate transclusion, the link will be back.
+One change from the video is that now you click on a transclusion link and transclude the content, the link will disappear; when you deactivate transclusion, the link will be back.

 # How to use the library